DIPlib/diplib/changelogs/diplib_next.md

 - `dip::ImageRead()` throws a `dip::RunTimeError` instead of a `dip::ParameterError` if the file doesn't exist or is of an unrecognized type.

+- `dip::GetOptimalDFTSize()` has a new argument `maxFactor` that determines what the largest factor for the output integer can be.
+Valid values are 5, 7 and 11.
+A new function `dip::MaxFactor()` will give the appropriate value depending on whether a real or complex-valued transform is being computed, and what FFT implementation is being used.
+When using *PocketFFT*, this function can now also return much larger values than before.

+- `dip::OptimalFourierTransformSize()`, which depends on `dip::GetOptimalDFTSize()` (see the bullet point above this one) has a new argument `purpose` that can be either `"real"` or `"complex"`, and uses the new `dip::MaxFactor()` to fill in the `maxFactor` argument.

 - Minimum required version of *CMake* is now 3.12.

 ### Bug fixes